kaylumah/hosting/_site/_posts/2021-03-27-set-nuget-metadata-via-msbuild.md

 ![Using BuildProps V3](/assets/images/posts/20210327/nuget-metadata/008_npe_buildpropsv3.png)

+In case you are wondering where did `$(MSBuildThisFileDirectory)` come from, it is one of the predefined MSBuild variables you can use.
+It allows us to set the path without thinking about relative file paths; for other variables, see the [Microsoft Docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-reserved-and-well-known-properties?view=vs-2019) on the topic.

 ### Bonus Chapter

 I have referred to the list of properties before.
 There are a couple of handy ones we have not yet discussed.
 I am talking about the repository fields, making sure that an artefact can always trace back to a specific revision of your source code.